 To address this reality, it is easy for members of the C-suite to look outward.
 They may focus on things like improving their go-to-market strategies and shoring up their sales pitches.
 While these types of tasks certainly aren’t irrelevant, they aren’t the only things.
 In fact, looking inward at your company’s internal sales structure and hierarchy can create immense value.
 Understanding the types of sales leaders that you need—and how they help your organization accomplish its sales and revenue goals—is valuable whether or not you are currently hitting your sales targets.

-In this post, we want to discuss some key sales leadership positions that you may want to include in your organization.
+In this post, an experienced sales executive recruiter at Cowen Partners shares important insights about some key sales leadership positions to consider including in your organization.
 While you will certainly need to find stellar talent to fill these positions, understanding their duties and responsibilities can help you decide whether, and how, to restructure your sales leadership team.

 Before diving into the specifics of some of these key sales positions, there is a key caveat.
 When discussing sales titles and sales positions, it’s common for titles to mean different things.
 For instance, the responsibilities for a “VP of Sales” at one company may mean something entirely different at another company.
 This may be especially true if you work at a startup.
 Because these differences exist, our discussion of these three key sales positions will be from the perspective of larger companies.